bhexopen/baas/source/en.html.md

 IP address | 100.100.100.100  (used as IP whitelist restriction)

 ## Client Sample
-Developer can code using any one of the following programming languages (Python, JavaScript, Golang, JAVA) https://github.com/bhexopen/baas.
+Developer can code using any one of the following programming languages (Python, Golang, Java) https://github.com/bhexopen/baas.

 # API Signature Authentication